jambuur/APEDSK99/README.md

 A status LED indicates APEDSK99 access as well as showing possible error codes.

 The DSR is still very much the original TI Disk Controller ROM, but adapted to interface with a reliable SD card instead of wonky floppies.
-DSR code optimisation made enough RAM available to include some useful _TI BASIC_ CALL routines.
+DSR code optimisation made enough RAM available to include some useful _BASIC_ CALL routines.

-I have left the orginal program code in the DSR source and commented the changes I have made to make it work with SD cards.
 I think it's rather nice that most of the orginal programmers' blood, sweat and tears lives on.

 ### *How does it work?*